Q: What’s the book about?

 Making ice cream using liquid nitrogen.
 It makes fantastic ice cream because the liquid freezes so quickly that the water molecules in it don’t have time to form larger ice crystals.
 Upshot?
 Super creamy ice cream.

 You can also make strongly alcoholic ice cream this way, because the freezing point of ethanol is way, way above the boiling point of nitrogen.
 Just be sure to check the temperature of the ice cream before eating it—wouldn’t want to freeze anyone’s tongue!
 Wistful look.
-See page 374 in the book for details.

 Q: I have another question.

 A: Contact me, and I’ll do my best to reply!